oat-sa/lib-lti1p3-proctoring/doc/service/tool.md

 );

-// or you also can call directly for an given URL (avoid claim construction) /** @var AcsControlResultInterface $controlResult */
+// or you also can call directly for an given URL (avoid payload construction) /** @var AcsControlResultInterface $controlResult */
 $controlResult = $acsClient->sendControl(
     $registration,              // [required] as the tool, it will call the platform of this registration